 I also think the level of commission that was being paid to Caledonian was anomalous, given what limited service Caledonian said to Options it was providing.
 I think this should have given Options cause for concern.
-In Mr P's case, the initial commission was likely to have been around 7% of his invested pension fund.
-So that's about £1800.
-There was also a further fee payable to Caledonian of £500.
-So, that was a substantial portion of his pension for what was an apparently non-advised introduction.
+In Mr P's case, the initial commission was likely to have been around £1,100, being 7% of his invested pension fund of around £16,000.
+There was also a further fee to Caledonian of a few hundred pounds.
+And that was for an apparently non-advised introduction.